tylerlrhodes/blog2/content/posts/getting-started-with-pedestal.md

 together a little bit just how easily you can get a simple page up and running with a few of the bells and whistles.

+Following along here will give you the bare bones of a single page application using Pedestal on the backend, and React and Rum on the frontend using ClojureScript.
+It's actually really easy to get this setup, and if you're running Linux or on the Mac I think it's even easier than Windows.

+The only short-cut I'll take is using the figwheel-main lein template to save some time, but it's definitely not necessary and adding figwheel-main and ClojureScript to an existing Clojure project is pretty easy to do.